Jism (2003 film): Plot

+Surprised by this new information, Kabir confronts Sonia and urges her to give half of Rohit’s wealth to Priyanka.
+However, Sonia is adamant and accuses Kabir of sleeping with Priyanka.
+Kabir warns Sonia that the police are closing in on them, as they believe Priyanka’s suspicions.
+Siddharth, who is in charge of the case, is not convinced about Rohit's accidental death and suspects foul play, noting that Rohit's glasses, which he always wore, are nowhere to be found at the explosion site, and Rohit never left home without them.
+Siddharth also doubts Kabir’s involvement and finds himself caught between friendship and duty.

+Kabir tries to persuade Sonia to leave the city with him and waits for her.
+Sonia's car is seen arriving, but she attempts to run over Kabir in a bid to kill him.
+Kabir successfully dodges the attack, and the car ends up colliding and flipping over.
+The driver is revealed to be a handyman of Sonia and Rohit.
+Kabir then realizes that all Sonia wants is the money and that she has been trying to trap him all along to take the fall for Rohit's murder.

-Kabir confronts Sonia and she denies that she ever loved him.
-When he threatens to turn himself in and confess his crime to the police, she shoots him.
-He's wounded in the abdomen but manages to stand up.
+The car accident leaves the hitman dead.
+Kabir confronts Sonia and asks her if she ever loved him.
+Sonia denies ever loving him, claiming she has only loved herself.
+When he threatens to turn himself in and confess to the police, she warns him against such an action and shoots him.
+He is wounded in the abdomen but manages to stand.
 Sonia rushes to him as he stands and tells him that she has always loved him.
 They share a passionate kiss, and then the gun goes off in Sonia's hands.
-It is revealed that Kabir had shot Sonia in the stomach as he lays her down on the sofa.
+It is revealed that Kabir had shot Sonia in the stomach as he laid her down on the sofa.

-He then flees and calls Siddharth and tells him and Vishal to meet him at the beach.
-They meet Kabir who apologizes to them and says that he just wants to see the sunrise one last time.
-As they watch the sunrise, Kabir has a vision of Sonia walking towards him.
-Kabir smiles to himself and then dies of his injury.
+He then flees and calls Siddharth, telling him and Vishal to meet him at the beach.
+They meet Kabir, who apologizes to them and says that he just wants to see the sunrise one last time.
+As they watch the sunrise, Kabir has a vision of Sonia walking toward him.
+Kabir smiles to himself and then dies from his injury.